Nightfirecat/RealmEye-API/README.md

 This will perform `git checkout` for each file in the repository, which will re-run the smudge filter, updating the commit hash.

+P.S.
+If you are making use of the automated GitHub deployment, you will not need to manually perform checkouts after every pull; it is included in the deploy script.

 * * *